Procedure: Nuclear Security

-- use and storage can only occur at an approved location and/or building identified under the University ASNO Permit;
+- use and storage only occurs at an approved location and/or building identified under the University’s ASNO Permit;

 - an inventory of material and consumption is maintained;

-- unusual occurrences (theft, loss or unauthorised handling) are reported to the local contact person and the University ASNO Liaison Officer (at firstname.lastname@example.org);
+- unusual occurrences (theft, loss or unauthorised handling) are reported to the local contact person and the University Safety and Wellbeing Group (at email@example.com);

 - transport of material is in accordance with ASNO guidelines;